lifedox/granular-configuration-language/README_2.md

     ```
   - **Returns:** _Any_ ‒ specified environment variable parsed.
     - When environment variable does not exist:
-      - If argument is `str`, an `EnvironmentVaribleNotFound` error will be thrown.
+      - If argument is `str`, a `EnvironmentVaribleNotFound` error will be thrown.
       - If argument is `tuple`, the second object will be returned.
   - Notes:
     - `!ParseEnvSafe` uses pure YAML loading. `!ParseEnv` uses this library loader.